 As a Career Development Center, we want each sophomore to have the opportunity to gain meaningful experience outside the classroom that compliments what they are learning inside the classroom – and at the very least, an experience that helps prepare them for work as an emerging professional.
 For this purpose, the Sophomore Year Internship Program was created.

-Through this program, we help sophomores secure such an opportunity in the form of an internship and then to make the most of that internship by participating in a curriculum based program that promotes their career readiness and exploration.
+Through this program, we help you secure this type of experiential opportunity in the form of an internship.
+Then, to help you make the most of that internship, you participate in a curriculum based online program that promotes your career readiness and exploration.

-The Sophomore Year Internship Program is completed in two phases: First Semester and Second Semester.
-During the First Semester, which occurs in the fall, career coaches work with participating students to help them secure an internship.
-During the Second Semester, which takes place either in the spring or summer, depending on the dates of your internship, students enroll in SPST-A497.
+The Sophomore Year Internship Program is completed in two phases: Phase One: Coaching and Phase Two: Interning.
+During Phase One, which begins in the fall, career coaches work with participating students to help them secure an internship.
+During Phase Two, which coincides with the dates of your internship and takes place either in the spring or summer, students are enrolled in SPST-A497.
 This online course is designed to supplement the internship experience through critical reflection and assignments promoting career readiness and exploration.

 To participate in the program, interested sophomores need simply apply.
-Students will then be contacted by the career center with details on how to schedule their first appointment for the program's First Semester.
-The deadline to apply is September 6, 2019.
+Students will then be contacted by the career center with details on how for their orientation and to schedule their first appointment for the program.
+The deadline to apply is September 11, 2020.

-The following is an outline of each semester of the program:
+The following is an outline of each phase of the program:

 - First Appointment: Meet with a career coach to assess career goals and establish a plan

 - Complete building and reviewing a cover letter